Employer of Record (EOR) in Australia

 PEO providers cover only part of these responsibilities, such as HR admin, payroll processing, and benefits administration, while the client company remains the legal employer of the team members.
 Therefore, PEO providers can be a good option for businesses that have legal entities in every country of hiring but need assistance handling their essential HR responsibilities.

-By being the legal employer, the EOR provider is also responsible for processing payroll, drafting employment contracts, administering benefits, handling compliance-related matters, and providing additional HR support if needed.
-This allows the client company to focus on their core business operations while the EOR provider takes care of employment management and all the related administrative and compliance duties.
+EOR providers’ main responsibility is assuming the role of legal employer for your team members in a specific country.
+Additionally, the EOR provider is also responsible for processing payroll, drafting employment contracts, administering benefits, handling compliance-related matters, and providing additional HR support if needed.

 Yes, using EOR services in Australia is fully legal.
 In fact, one of the responsibilities of EOR providers is to help you work in compliance with Australian labour laws and regulations so you can hire team members or regulate your employment status in the country without opening a legal entity there.